 This guide uses a literature-informed framework for developing teaching expertise to lead you through a series of practical exercises to develop and strengthen your teaching dossier and philosophy.

-These sample philosophy statements from past University of Calgary Teaching Award recipients show the diverse ways that people express their teaching and educational leadership beliefs.
+These sample teaching philosophy statements and dossiers from past University of Calgary Teaching Award recipients show the diverse ways that people express their teaching and educational leadership beliefs.

 The materials cover the components of a teaching dossier, how to select and present data and documentation and how to prepare a dossier.

-Learn more about creating a Nomination Dossier for the Teaching Awards program workshop material
+Learn more about developing a nomination dossier for the University of Calgary Teaching Awards